Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Preliminaries

 \subsubsection{Model Learning for Safe Maneuver}

 The recent work in \cite{wang2017safe}, \cite{akametalu2014reachability}, and \cite{berkenkamp2017safe} assumes an initial conservative set of safe policies, which is gradually expanded as more data become available.
-These approaches are designed for stationary agent dynamics, and Gaussian processes are employed to obtain the confidence interval of the model.
+These approaches are designed for stationary agent dynamics, and Gaussian processes (GPs) are employed to obtain the confidence interval of the model.
 To ensure safety, control barrier functions and control Lyapunov functions are employed in \cite{wang2017safe} and \cite{berkenkamp2017safe}, respectively.
-On the other hand, the work in \cite{van2017online} uses a trajectory optimization based on the receding horizon control and model learning by Gaussian processes, which is computationally expensive when the model is highly nonlinear.
+On the other hand, the work in \cite{van2017online} uses a trajectory optimization based on the receding horizon control and model learning by GPs, which is computationally expensive when the model is highly nonlinear.

-As analyzed in Section \ref{subsec:simulate} later in this paper, Gaussian processes cannot adapt to the abrupt and unexpected change of the agent dynamics\footnote{Although introducing forgetting factors will improve adaptivity, it is not straightforward to determine a suitable forgetting factor to guarantee any form of monotone approximation property under an {\em abrupt and unexpected change} of the agent dynamics.}.
+In this paper, we aim at tying adaptive model learning algorithms and control barrier certificates by focusing on set-theoretical aspects and monotonicity (or non-expansivity).
 Hence, we employ an adaptive filter with monotone approximation property, which shares similar ideas with stable online learning for adaptive control based on Lyapunov stability (c.f. \cite{janakiraman2013lyapunov,french2000non,polycarpou1996stable,aastrom2013adaptive}, for example).